Stonemounta1n/JuliaTheoLucas/demo/README.md

 Say “draw square” to draw a square

 Say “draw circle” to draw a circle

+Say "Draw triangle" to draw a triangle

+Say "Draw reverse triangle" to draw an upside down triangle

+say "draw left arrow" to draw an arrow pointing to the left

+say "draw right arrow" to draw an arrow pointing to the right

 Say “line right”, “line left”, “line up”, “line down” to draw a 100px line in that direction